 Quiz Night Monthly on the fourth Thursday of each month

-See “Events” on the front page for further details of other events and news and the separate page for the Village Hall and Social Club.
+See “Events” on the Home page for further details of other events and news and the separate pages for the Village Hall and Social Club.

 The Social Club is run on behalf of the members by a CIC (Community Interest Company) and the Directors are: Chair – Gary Whittred / Secretary – Peter Wadham / and Vic Cross and Deb Lambert.

 The Club is a members only club and has a licensed bar which is open Mon. to Sat. evenings 7pm to 11pm and Sunday lunchtimes.
 The bar prices are generally about 20% cheaper than most pubs.
 The club also hosts various village events such as Quiz Nights, the Coronation Club, and various other fundraising activities.
 The club also hosts the snooker and billiards clubs, both of whom enter teams in local leagues, and has two full-size snooker/billiard tables and a pool table.

 There is also a TV and a large-screen projector system to provide Sky Sports and other televised events.
 The CIC is also responsible for organising various fundraising events and is currently raising money to provide a Defibrillator at the Village Hall/Club.

 The Social Club is a not-for-profit organisation and is run solely by volunteers (with paid bar-staff).
 All proceeds from its operation are used to maintain and improve both the Club and the Village Hall.

 The hall is available for private hire – Call 520588/520387 for Hall, Bar and Vic Cross.

 The village hall is also the hub for various sports clubs including tennis, bowling, football, snooker, billiards, and netball.

 All welcome to join or support – see separate page for each sport/club.